-For a family to qualify under this provision, the cause of the potential eviction must be the family's failure to pay rent or tenant-paid utilities.
+For a family to qualify under this provision, the cause of the potential eviction must be the family's failure to pay rent to the owner or tenant-paid utilities.

 - (3) Family income has decreased because of changed family circumstances, including the loss of employment. - (4) A death has occurred in the family.